 As with any accommodation, whether it’s privately owned or a big chain hotel, show respect when you stay.
 Treat the place as you would your own… or better.
 Common sense really!

-Respect your neighbours if you are in an apartment or closely build up area.
+Respect your neighbours if you are in an apartment or closely built up area.
 Keep the noise down, be friendly and keep the mess to a minimum.

 Most of all, aim to leave things the way you found them.
 Hosts can leave feedback about you just as you can for them so you don’t want your profile blacklisted on Airbnb!